agsb/u2forth/README.md

           the twigs only contains address to words.

-  WARNNING: This C code makes abusive use of goto LABEL:
+  WARNING: This C code makes abusive use of goto LABEL:

-  WARNNING: Much code was borrowed from internet, with GPL licence, please help me to get all references.
+  WARNING: Much code was borrowed from internet, with GPL licence, please help me to get all references.

 # Dictionary